Gh0stjaw/Battlestation/README.md

 AKA dotfiles

-This is a:
-- learning project => work in progress
+This is a learning project, so very much a work in progress

 #### Intended setup consists of, but are not limited to
 NixOS w/ home-manager, flakes and possibly some setup with hydra and/or nixops